Inspire change in your community as a Police Officer

 To apply for a role as a Police Officer you must:

-- have a full manual UK or EEA driving licence
+have a full manual UK or EEA driving licence before receiving a formal offer of appointment or obtain it during the recruitment process

-- live within 20 crow miles of two of our main police stations by formal offer of appointment.
+live within 20 crow miles of two of our main police stations by formal offer of appointment.
 Consideration might be given to those living within 20 crow miles of one police station and up to 30 crow miles of another of our main police stations.
-Priority will be given to those who can be posted to Oxford, Slough or Reading.
-A degree of flexibility is expected in terms of postings.
+A degree of flexibility is expected in terms of postings

 If you have a criminal record or conviction, it may lead to your application being rejected.
 We will take into account factors including the date and circumstances of the offence, plus evidence of good character since the offence.